forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-setup.md

 ### Use Einstein for Developers in Code Builder

 Einstein for Developers is disabled by default in new Code Builder environments.
-To enable this extension in a new environment, go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`, and then enable the extension.
+Before you enable this extension in a new environment go to **Settings** > **Application** > **Telemetry** and set the dropdown value to `all`, to allow for auditing of the enablement of Salesforce Gen AI functionality, and then enable the extension.
 Telemetry can be disabled once the extension is enabled.

 ### Use Einstein for Developers in a Scratch Org